Eating This Tropical Fruit might Lower Your Blood Pressure

-Researchers have discovered the tropical fruit is associated with improved blood pressure, blood sugar control, and gut health.
+Researchers have mixed results.
+They discovered the tropical fruit is associated with improved blood pressure and especially blood sugar control, and gut health.
 They had set out to investigate its impact on gut health, inflammation, and metabolic activities.
 The full findings will be presented by scientists from Texas AM University and Oklahoma State University later this year.

 Leonardo Ortega, Director of Research at the National Mango Board, said: “This emerging research shows promising outcomes on mango’s potential to reduce the risk of metabolic disorders and chronic inflammation.”